 Once you are enrolled in EphPay, simply log in and click on the Statements tab to see your current and past billing statements.
 The statement at the top of the list is the most current one.
 Click on the statement to view the details.
 You can make a one-time payment towards your balance or an installment plan payment (if you are enrolled in the installment payment plan for the applicable term) right from EphPay.

-Each semester, you will receive your Personal Expenses Grant and potential refunds from your EphPay account.
+Overpayments or special payments (such as the Personal Expenses Grant) are refunded to students each semester.
 Instead of sending you a check, the college policy is that all students have a bank account on file where they can directly deposit funds.
 You will only set this up once with the Controllers Office in your four years, unless you decide to change this bank account.

 If your payment was made through EphPay via an ACH, credit card, or installment plan payment, you can log into EphPay account and click on the Account Activity tab where you will see the payment transaction posted in real-time.
 Alternatively, you can call Student Financial Services at 413-597-4181, or email us at [email protected].

 Williams accepts checks, money orders and electronic transfers from your bank to our bank.
-Credit card payments (with a convenience fee of 2.75%, $1 minimum) can be accepted from MasterCard, VISA, Discover and American Express and must be made through EphPay.
+Credit card payments can be accepted from MasterCard, VISA, Discover and American Express and must be made through EphPay.
+There is a 2.85% fee per transaction for domestic cards and a 3.95% fee per transaction for international cards.
+All credit card transactions incur a $3 minimum fee.
 Credit card payments cannot be accepted at the Student Financial Services office or over the phone.

 You can pay by mail sending a check, money order, or a 529 payment from your bank directly to our office.
 Please keep in mind delays that come with the Postal Service at different times of the year.
 You send your payment directly to our office at: